yedkriz/keyboard-switch/README.md

 1. Install the application <br>
 2. Run the application as Administrator <br>
-3. Select enable/disable your internal keyboard <br>
+3. Select 'enable/disable your internal keyboard' <br>
-4. Choose Restart you device <br>
+4. Choose 'Restart your device' <br>
-Done!
+5. Thats it!
+All Done!
 #
 <b>Requirements:</b>  <br>